 2009 swine flu pandemic - Wikipedia

-(3 days ago) The 2009–2010 pandemic of swine influenza, caused by H1N1 influenza virus and declared by the World Health Organization (WHO) from June 2009 to August 2010, is the most recent flu pandemic involving the virus (the first being the 1918–1920 Spanish flu pandemic and the second being the 1977 Russian flu).
-The first two discoveries were independently made in the United States in April 2009.
+(3 days ago) The 2009 swine flu pandemic, caused by the H1N1 influenza virus and declared by the World Health Organization (WHO) from June 2009 to August 2010, is the third recent flu pandemic involving the H1N1 virus (the first being the 1918–1920 Spanish flu pandemic and the second being the 1977 Russian flu).
+The first two cases were discovered independently in the United …

 USDA APHIS Swine Disease Information